hainguyenphc/hainguyenphc.com/modules/contrib/editoria11y/README.md

   return options;
 }
 ```
+You can set or override any of the [library's parameters](https://editoria11y.princeton.edu/configuration/#parameters) at this time.

 ### Attaching custom CSS

-First set up the options override, as above.
+First set up the options override, as above, then override theme parameters as needed.

 For simple overrides of color and font, try using the exposed parameters:
 ```js